dac101/Tensorflow-Projects/README.md

 # Tensorflow
-Projects and code snippets involving tensors
+This repository contains the following projects that were done using tensorflows and the repository contains snippets of useful tensorflow  code